Sirisha-Bonepalli/My-Portfolio/README.md

 # My-Portfolio

+I. Project Title: Exploratory Data Analysis of Property Tax Dataset

+Project Description:

+The goal of this project was to analyze a dataset regarding property tax information in order to find patterns, trends, and inconsistencies in the data.
+It involves cleaning of data, visualization and statistical summaries to aid further predictive modeling or decision making.

+Objective:

+•	Understand the structure of the dataset.

+•	Identify missing values and data quality issues.

+•	Perform statistical analysis and visualization of key variables.

+•	Detect correlations and potential outliers.

+•	Summarize findings for further use in predictive modeling.

+Dataset:

+•	Name: Property Tax Dataset

+•	Format: CSV

+•	Content: Includes numerical and categorical attributes related to property tax.

+Methodology:

+1. Load and inspect the dataset.

+2. Check for missing values and handle them appropriately.

+3. Perform summary statistics and visualization of numerical data.

+4. Analyze correlations and outliers.

+5. Visualizing the categorical variable distributions.

+Tools and Technologies:

+•	Python (for scripting)

+•	Pandas (data manipulation)

+•	Matplotlib & Seaborn (visualization)

+•	NumPy (numerical operations)

+Deliverables:

+•	Python script for EDA.

+•	Statistical summary and visualizations.

+•	Key insights from the dataset.

+II.
+Project Title: Descriptive Analysis of Property Tax Dataset

+Project Description:

+The purpose of this project is to explore the characteristics of the property tax dataset by examining its statistical summaries, distributions, and uncovering the important trends and patterns.

+Objective:

+•	Provide a comprehensive statistical summary of numerical and categorical variables.

+•	Identify missing values and unique entries in categorical features.

+•	Analyze data distribution and detect outliers.

+Dataset:

+•	Name: Property Tax Dataset

+•	Format: CSV

+•	Content: Contains numerical and categorical attributes related to property tax.

+Methodology:

+1. Dataset Overview - Structure, data types, and missing values.

+2. Descriptive Statistics - Mean, median, standard deviation, and quartiles of numerical data.

+3. Categorical Variable Analysis - Unique values and distributions.

+4. Visualization - Histogram plots for distributions and boxplots for outlier detection.

+Tools and Technologies:

+•	Python (for scripting)

+•	Pandas (data manipulation)

+•	Seaborn & Matplotlib (visualization)

+•	NumPy (numerical operations)

+Deliverables:

+•	Python script for descriptive analysis.

+•	Summary statistics and visualizations.

+•	Key insights on numerical and categorical attributes.

+III.
+Project Title: Data Wrangling for Property Tax Dataset

+Project Description:

+The goal of this project is to clean, transform and achieve data consistency, accuracy and usability for further analysis on the property tax dataset.

+Objective:

+•	Handle missing values effectively.

+•	Remove duplicate records.

+•	Encode categorical variables for machine learning models.

+•	Rename columns for better readability and consistency.

+Dataset:

+•	Name: Property Tax Dataset

+•	Format: CSV

+•	Attributes: Contains numerical and categorical variables related to property tax records.

+Methodology:

+1. Handling Missing Data

+o	Numeric features: Replaced missing values with the median.

+o	Categorical features: Filled missing values with the mode.

+2. Removing Duplicates

+o	Identified and removed duplicate rows.

+3. Encoding Categorical Variables

+o	Used Label Encoding to convert categorical values into numerical format.

+4. Column Name Standardization

+o	Removed special characters and converted column names to lowercase.

+Tools and Technologies:

+•	Python (for scripting)

+•	Pandas (data manipulation)

+•	NumPy (handling numerical operations)

+•	Scikit-learn (Label Encoding)

+Deliverables:

+•	Cleaned and structured dataset.

+•	Python script for data wrangling.

+•	Summary of modifications and transformations applied.

+IV.
+AWS Project

 Data Analytic Platform for the City of Vancouver:

 The pictures below show the DAP design for the City of Vancouver property tax department.